-Position: Wide Receiver
+- Position: Wide Receiver

 In the loaded terrain that is Texas High School football, Jaylen Waddle emerged as someone who was different.
 His natural speed and explosiveness stood out.
 It was clear even with other Division-I talents around him that Waddle was special.
 A consensus four-star prospect, Waddle was the fifth-ranked receiver in the 2018 recruiting class and 39th overall player.

-Under the guidance and teaching of Leisz, Waddle worked his way up the ladder, earning himself an invitation for the U.S. Army All-American Bowl.
+Under the guidance and teaching of Leisz, Waddle worked his way up the ladder.
+Thus, earning himself an invitation for the U.S. Army All-American Bowl.
 Earning offers from all over the country, Waddle had his choice of any college he wanted to attend.

 Still, Waddle was up to the task.
 With elite natural tools and a relentless work ethic that came to him easily, he went into summer camp and impressed the coaches in no time.
 By the time their season opener rolled around, Waddle had worked himself up to fifth on the deep depth chart.
 Given Alabama’s rotation of receivers, that meant Waddle was eventually bound for playing time.
 As the season went on, his playing time only increased.

-In 2019, Waddle’s dynamic explosiveness was on display as the true freshman caught 45 receptions for 848 yards and seven touchdowns.
+In 2019, Waddle’s dynamic explosiveness was on display as the true freshman caught 45 receptions for 848 yards and 7 touchdowns.
 All in all, he put up an elite 18.8 yards per reception that showcased his big-play ability.
 Waddle’s explosive coming out party was against Lousiana, where on three receptions, Waddle posted 138 receiving yards and 2 touchdowns.

 As a sophomore, Waddle was still buried on the depth chart.
-Jerry Jeudy, Henry Ruggs, and Devonta Smith would all get the starting jobs over him while Waddle was subjected to just a role in the slot as a deep threat.
+Jerry Jeudy, Henry Ruggs, and DeVonta Smith, would all get the starting jobs over him while Waddle was subjected to just a role in the slot as a deep threat.
 His stats took a hit with less playing time than before.
-However, Waddle proved to be valuable as a punt and kick returner, where his athletic skills and elusiveness were on full display.
+However, Waddle proved to be valuable as a punt and kick returner.
+There his athletic skills and elusiveness were on full display.

 Jaylen Waddle’s best NFL fits for the draft

-Realistically, Waddle is heading his way towards being a top-10 pick.
+Realistically, Jaylen Waddle is heading toward being a top-10 pick in the 2021 NFL Draft.
 So, while a team like the Buffalo Bills would be a dynamic and electric fit with the strong arm of Josh Allen and the threat of Stefon Diggs opposite of Waddle, it just feels unrealistic.
 Still, the thought of this fit is so much fun and perfect with Brian Daboll there that it makes too much sense.

 The Cincinnati Bengals are also a fit that I like quite a bit.
 With John Ross not working out and A.J.
-Green facing rocky times, the Bengals are looking for a true compliment and perhaps even alpha receiver to pair alongside Tyler Boyd.
+Green departed, the Bengals are looking for a true compliment and perhaps even alpha receiver to pair alongside Tyler Boyd.
 Joe Burrow would love a speed demon that can stretch the middle of the field and force more two-high looks.
-Not only would that Boyd out in the middle of the field, but it would help open up holes for Joe Mixon as well.
+Not only would that put Boyd out in the middle of the field, but it would help open up holes for Joe Mixon as well.

-Other realistic teams that should have Waddle on their radar are the Washington Football Team, New York Giants, New York Jets, Detroit Lions, and the New England Patriots.
+Other realistic teams that should have Jaylen Waddle on their NFL Draft radar are the Washington Football Team, New York Giants, New York Jets, Detroit Lions, and the New England Patriots.
 Pairing Waddle with Cam Newton would be dynamite.
-However, all of the other teams listed above are wide receiver needy teams who could use some help, and a great prospect like Waddle can only bolster their groups.
+However, it feels unlikely that he falls to 15th overall in the 2021 NFL Draft.